RiceC-at-MasonHS/can-i-access/README.md

 - **🔵 Possibly Reachable**: Connection attempted but limited by browser security
 - **🔴 Not Reachable**: Site appears blocked or unavailable from school network
 - **⏱️ Timeout**: Site is very slow or partially blocked
+- **⚠️ HTTP Warning**: Site is accessible but uses insecure HTTP protocol that may cause browser warnings

 ## 🚀 Getting Started